Planning on visiting Guanacaste and only have a few days? Check out our sample 5 day Guanacaste itinerary!

 For families, Samara is an excellent option.
-This area is also a bit less touristy than Tamarindo and is great for those who are into yoga, surf and wellness.
+This area is less of a party town than Tamarindo and is great for those who are into yoga, surf and wellness.
 Samara is 2 hours from Liberia Airport and you can drive, take the bus or a shuttle.

-You can also check out Nosara, which is an hour north of Samara.
+You can also check out Nosara, which is an hour north of Samara and more rural.
 It’s a small beach town that’s also a great destination for those into surf, yoga and wellness.
-Nosara is about a 2.5 hour drive from Liberia International Airport.
+Nosara is about a 2.5 hour drive from Liberia International Airport and has some gorgeous beaches.

 Day 2: Boating/snorkeling

 On your first day of this Guanacaste itinerary, it’s time to hit the beach!

 If you’re in Samara, you can go kayaking and snorkeling to Isla Chorro.
 Easy 30 minute kayak ride one way and nice snorkeling at the island.

 Day 3: Wildlife Tour